Skip to Content

 cut out denim back pockets

 Step 2: Next, place an embroidery hoop onto the pocket.
-The inner hoop will go inside the pocket, and the outer hoop on the back of the pocket.
+The inner hoop will go inside the pocket, and the outer hoop will be on the back.

 Then cut out the letter template you want and place it on the front of the pocket.
 Draw around the letter.